How do I live in a house where I am the “enemy”?

 It was good to see that you joined our membership since you wrote this letter.
 Thanks for your patience in getting this reply.
 While I’ve already emailed you a few thoughts, below is my official reply to your letter.

 I’m going to copy it and reply in purple.

 You’re very articulate & theres so much going on that there’s no way I can cover everything in a 30 minute response here.
 However, let’s see if there are some things I can share that will give you some support, ideas and hope for your situation.
 Since you’ve joined our group, I’m going to copy this post on the Participating Members mailbox forum to other members can jump in and offer their ideas and support as well.
-LINK HERE (You have to be logged on for this link to work.)

 OK, let’s jump right in with your letter: